diku-dk/howto/homepage.md

 # Updating your diku.dk/~foo homepage

-Your department homepage is stored on the "N drive", specifically `https://ucph-ku.zoom.us/j/4582423981`.
+Your department homepage is stored on the "N drive".
 To gain access, you must write to [Morten Engell-Nørregaard](https://di.ku.dk/english/staff/administration/?id=246448&vis=medarbejder).
 Note that you will get write access to *all* homepages, so please be careful.